Jaguar Racing

 Jaguar Racing is the name given to Jaguar Land Rover's racing interests.
 The Jaguar brand currently competes in Formula E under the name Jaguar TCS Racing for sponsorship reasons.
-It won the 2023–24 Formula E World Teams' Championship.
+It won the 2023–24 Formula E World Teams' Championship, and currently holds the record for most race wins, having surpassed the record previously held by Nissan and e.dams with Jaguar’s 24th race win in the 2026 Jeddah ePrix.